- Region: Andalucia

 - Declared a Natural Park: 1989.
 Park surface area: 20,132 hectares

-- 1995 designated a UNESCO Biosphere Reserve and the park area was expanded to 93,930 hectares.
+- 1995 designated a UNESCO Biosphere Reserve and the Natural Park inside the biosphere reserve area of 93,930 hectares.

-The Sierra de las Nieves Natural Park is going through a process to take NATIONAL park status.
-It will cover a huge area of approximately 300 square kilometres with its limts ranging from Marbella inland to include the villages of El Burgo, Istan, Monda, Parauta, Ronda, Tolox and across to the Sierra Bermeja close to Estepona.
+In the summer of 2021 The Sierra de las Nieves Natural Park was upgraded to NATIONAL park status.
+It covers a huge area of approximately 300 square kilometres with its limits ranging from Marbella inland to include the villages of El Burgo, Istan, Monda, Parauta, Ronda, Tolox and across to the Sierra Bermeja close to Estepona.